 Businesses must influence the demand during the demand management process.
 It is an essential part of supply chain management.
-The key focus here is to retain the customers, ensure excellent supplier relationships, and enhance the service level.
+The key focus here is to retain the customers, ensure excellent supplier relationships, and enhance service.

-During this phase, the organization must also create policies to face any sudden changes in demand-supply.
+During this phase, the organization must also create policies to face sudden changes in demand and supply.
 It will help them meet any demand requirements in no time.

 4. Demand Prioritization

 The final step of the demand management process is demand prioritization.
 Organizations must identify and prioritize projects that relate to the demand.
 That includes risk assessment, financial assessment, and organizational capacity.

 All of these areas must be assessed so that the organization can form sound demand management policies.
 Once it does this, it will become a breeze in no time.

 That is everything organizations need to know about demand management.
 All of these phases are important to the process, and without them, organizations can’t successfully meet the customers’ demands.
 Some challenges come with this process too, and organizations must be equipped to face them.